Evidence, oath and affirmations at an inquest

 – ask the coroner about a separate post mortem examination.
 The cost of this examination, including any fee of the registered medical practitioner and mortuary charges, would be self-funded.

 An inquest is a fact finding inquiry to establish who has died, how and when the death occurred.
 It is not a trial.

-Unlike other courts there is no prosecution or defense.
+Unlike other courts there is no prosecution or defence.
 The coroner’s jurisdiction is inquisitorial rather than adversarial or accusatory.
 The coroner and others who are interested persons simply seek the answer.

 An inquest will be opened as soon as the investigation reveals a need to conduct an inquest.
 This usually takes the form of a short public hearing at which evidence about the fact of death and the registration particular is usually given.
 Subsequently, a pre-inquest hearing may be arranged in complex cases, which is usually heard in public.
 The full inquest will then be resumed.
 It usually takes between 3 and 9 months to conclude this work, but some cases can take longer than this if the inquiries prove to be complicated.
 Once all the investigations are complete, the inquest will be re-assumed and concluded.

-When a person has been charged in connection with the death the coroner must suspend the investigation, usually until the criminal proceedings are concluded.
-On adjourning and inquest, the coroner sends the registrar a certificate stating the particulars that are needed to register the death and for a death certificate to be issued.
+In most circumstances when a person has been charged in connection with the death the coroner must suspend the investigation, usually until the criminal proceedings are concluded.
+On adjourning an inquest, the coroner sends the registrar a certificate stating the particulars that are needed to register the death and for a death certificate to be issued.